New Hampshire Online Sports Betting

 A flat gambling tax of 10% on all winnings has been effective in New Hampshire since 2010.

-Gambling on sports is as yet, not fully available in New Hampshire, although we are anticipating the state’s legislators may decide to allow some form of legalized sports betting in New Hampshire potentially sometime later in the fall of 2018 or perhaps in spring of 2019.
+Gambling on sports is as yet, not fully available in New Hampshire, although we are anticipating the state’s legislators may decide to allow some form of legalized sports betting in New Hampshire potentially in spring legislative session of 2019.

 Looking at the current situation in New Hampshire and gazing into our crystal ball, it appears that sports betting, if legalized may find its way initially onto the state’s race tracks, New Hampshire poker rooms and perhaps even charitable venues to begin with as New Hampshire does not currently have legalized land-based casino establishments.